-According to UNAIDS, 1.1 million Zambians are living with HIV, out of a total population of only 11 million people.
+According to UNAIDS, 1,200,00 Zambians are living with HIV, out of a total population of only 15 million people.
 The vast majority of those infected are people in the prime of life, whose income and roles as parents are critical to the survival of families and society.
-The loss of so many parents has left an estimated 700,000 to 1 million children orphaned.
-Even when extended family members will take them in, many of these children, particularly those from poor households are at risk for neglect and are forced to turn to the streets to support themselves and their families.
+The loss of so many parents has left an estimated 310,000-450,000 children orphaned.
+Even when extended family members will take them in, many of these children are at risk for neglect and often turn to the streets to support themselves and their families.

 Additionally, WHO/UNICEF reports that 68% of Zambians do not have access to clean water and almost half of the population lacks access to proper sanitation facilities.
 Floods and droughts worsen sanitation as well as food insecurity problems, leading to higher morbidity and mortality.